Linuxfabrik/monitoring-plugins/check-plugins/memory-usage/README.rst

 Displays the amount of free and used memory in the system and checks how much physical memory is left across platforms by using the ``available`` field.

+Hints:

+* Be aware of the differences in memory counting between different tools like top, htop, glances, GNOME System Monitor etc.
+* Memory counting also changed between different Linux Kernel versions.

 Fact Sheet
 ----------